 Rated one of the best activities in Los Angeles, Echo Park Lake’s swan shaped, pedalos are a fun and relaxing way to enjoy the outdoors!

 When you’ve finished at the lake I would recommend a visit to the nearby Bar Flores.

 Situated on an upper floor, with wonderful views of Sunset Boulevard, this recently opened bar is a perfect follow up to the Echo Park Swan Pedalos!

 19. Walk Melrose Avenue

-If you fancy some shopping, or even just window shopping, Melrose Avenue has to be on the Los Angeles bucket list.
+If you fancy some shopping, or even just window shopping, Melrose Avenue has to be on the LA bucket list.
 This is one of LA’s most famous shopping, dining and entertainment destinations.